dataloop-ai/dtlpy-documentation/tutorials/applications/single_page_application/chapter.md

 - Create a client-side app using the framework of your choice.
 Use our [JS SDK](https://dtlpy-documentation.redoc.ly/resources/dtljs/) to work with Dataloop entities.
-- Serve dataloop.json and app.json files on the root of your application.
+- Serve dataloop.json on the root of your application.
 - Serve this application on your local server on the `local.dataloop.ai` domain over HTTPS.
 - Open `console.dataloop.ai` and go to FaaS/Application Hub.
 Go to the `Developer` tab and click on `Add Function`.
 - Fill out the form and choose the type of your panel. eg: Item Viewer.